Ascariasis is an infection of the small intestine caused by Ascaris lumbricoides, which is a species of roundworm.

 Most cases of ascariasis are mild and don’t cause major problems.
 However, heavy infestations can spread to other parts of the body and lead to dangerous complications.
-They can include the following:
+They can include:

 - Intestinal blockage occurs when a mass of worms blocks your intestines causing severe pain and vomiting.
 Intestinal blockage is considered a medical emergency and requires treatment right away.

-- Duct blockages occur when the worms block the passageways to your liver or pancreas.
+- Duct blockages occur when the worms block the small passageways to your liver or pancreas.

-- Infections that lead to loss of appetite and poor absorption can cause slowed growth and poor nutrition.
-This puts children at risk of not getting enough nutrients, which can affect their growth.
+- Infections that lead to loss of appetite and poor absorption of nutrients puts children at risk of not getting enough nutrients, which can affect their growth.

-Children are more likely to experience gastrointestinal complications because their intestines are small and at a greater risk of intestinal blockage.
+Children are more likely to have gastrointestinal complications because their small intestines increase their chances of having an intestinal blockage.